Certificates

 Each authentication level matches an audit type.
 The higher the authentication, the higher the audit level will be.

-• Two stars: 2-factor: not numerous in our range of products, those SSL certificates are delivered after a simple audit: the company's ID is checked as weel as the ownership of the domain name.
+• Two stars: 2-factor: not numerous in our range of products, those SSL certificates are delivered after a simple audit: the company's ID is seeked and a domain's control test is made.

 • Three stars: 3-factor: intermediary certificates, they require a stronger audit.
 We check the real existence of the company and of the website and we make sure that it is the company that actually required the certificate.

 • Four stars: 6-factor: those are Extended Validation certificates, the most secured on the market.
 We check the existence of the company, the ownership of the website (whois), the manager that appears on legal documentation (K bis)...
 This kind of certificate can't be usurpated and can't be sold to companies that are less than 3 years old.
-They display the green address bar, the name of its owner and the certification authority in the URL bar.
+They display the green address bar on most browsers, the name of its owner and the certification authority in the URL bar.

 Whatever constraints may those certificates represent, TBS Internet guides you during every step to ease your SSL certificate issuance.

-Our prices are in euro VAT-less and order-time payment, see also our general sales terms.
+Our prices are in GBP VAT-less and order-time payment, see also our general sales terms.